nrfconnect/sdk-nrf/samples/bootloader/README.rst

 Alternatively, to facilitate the manufacturing process of a device using the bootloader sample, it is possible to decouple this process and program the sample HEX file and the HEX file containing the public key hashes separately.
 If you choose to do so, use the Python scripts located in the :file:`scripts/bootloader` folder to create and provision the keys manually.

-In both cases, the bootloader access the provisioned data using the :ref:`doc_bl_storage` library.
+In both cases, the bootloader accesses the provisioned data using the :ref:`doc_bl_storage` library.

 .. _bootloader_provisioning_otp: